The 10 Best Marketing Objectives To Focus Your Strategy

 How many marketing objectives should one have?

-Although there are no set limits, it is generally recommended that people concentrate their efforts on between 3 and 5 primary targets at any given time.
+Although there are no set limits, people should generally concentrate their efforts on between 3 and 5 primary targets at any given time.
 This helps maintain focus and allocate resources efficiently; too many can scatter energy levels, reducing effectiveness.

 Should all of my marketing objectives be about acquiring new customers?